Crystabel-Isioma/Global-Superstore-Report/README.md

 -  <a href ="https://www.kaggle.com/datasets/apoorvaappz/global-super-store-dataset">Dataset</a>

 ## Questions (KPIs)
--What is the total sales revenue across all regions.
+- What is the total sales revenue across all regions.
--What is the total profit and percentage growth in sales.
+- What is the total profit and percentage growth in sales.
 - Which region generates the highest and lowest sales.
 - Which customer segment contributes the most to overall sales.
 - What is the percentage contribution of each customer segment to total sales.